US STOCKS-S&P 500, Dow scale fresh three-month peaks

+MoneyGram shares soared 33%.
+Raytheon dipped 0.6% after the U.S. weapons maker forecast downbeat 2020 free cash flow outlook as commercial aerospace sales plunge due to the coronavirus crisis.

-Advancing issues outnumbered decliners by a 2.97-to-1 ratio on the NYSE and by a 1.41-to-1 ratio on the Nasdaq.
-The S&P index recorded 10 new 52-week highs and no new lows, while the Nasdaq recorded 56 new highs and three new lows.
+Advancing issues outnumbered decliners by a 2.84-to-1 ratio on the NYSE and by a 1.68-to-1 ratio on the Nasdaq.
+The S&P index recorded 10 new 52-week highs and no new lows, while the Nasdaq recorded 63 new highs and four new lows.

 - READ MORE ON: